mustaphouni04/nvim-config/README.md

 # nvim-config
-Here's my neovim config, minimal setup with LSP, TreeToggle and Telescope
+Here's my neovim config, minimal setup with LSP, Treesitter and Telescope (and miasma colorscheme)